CSB-KaracaLab/BINDKIN/README.md

     - *"5_HADDOCK_water_refinement"***:** I-TASSER discards small molecules when generating the model structures.
 Consequently, we initially generated the crude model complexes.
 First, the model protein moieties were superposed to their respective co-crystal structures.
 Then, the crystal structure ligand coordinates were isolated together with the model structure protein coordinates.
 These crude complexes were subjected to water refinement by using the HADDOCK2.2 web server.
 The complete HADDOCK2.2 run results and the associated files are located in this directory.

-## The result files and their respective contents:
+## The result files and their respective contents

 - ***"BINDKIN_crystal_structures_direct_assessment.csv":*** The raw records of the experimental and predicted binding affinity data.
 The data was obtained by submission of the crystal structures to the web servers.